-Runway end identification lights (REILs) are flashing lights located at each runway end that facilitate identification of the runway end at night or visibility conditions. during poor REILs provide pilots with the ability to identify the runway ends and distinguish the runway end lighting from other lighting on the airport and in the approach areas.
+Runway end identification lights (REILs) are flashing lights located at each runway end that facilitate identification of the runway end at night or during poor visibility conditions.
+REILs provide pilots with the ability to identify the runway ends and distinguish the runway end lighting from other lighting on the airport and in the approach areas.
 The FAA indicates that REILs should be considered for all lighted runway ends not planned for a more sophisticated approach lighting system (ALS).